Erfan-FK/Movie-Recommendation/README.md

 1. **Create the Similarity Matrix:**
    - Open the `SimilarityMatrix.ipynb` notebook in Google Colab or your local Jupyter environment.
    - Execute the cells to create the similarity matrix.
-   - Save the generated similarity matrix to the `data` folder in your project directory alongside the dataframe.
+   - Save the generated similarity matrix to the `data` folder in your project directory alongside the data frame.

 2. **Install Requirements:**
-   - Ensure you have Python installed.
+   - Please make sure you have Python installed.
    - Install the necessary dependencies by running:
      ```sh
      pip install -r requirements.txt
      ```

 3. **Run the Application:**
-   - Once the similarity matrix and dataframe are in place, run the application using:
+   - Once the similarity matrix and data frame are in place, run the application using:
      ```sh
      python app.py
      ```